This post is sponsored by Sprouts Farmers Market. As always, all opinions, thoughts and recipes are my own.

 - Make the cinnamon simple syrup in advance.
 It keeps easily in the fridge, so knock that out well before your friends or family members come over.

-- Turn it into a pitcher drink… but keep this one thing in mind: Nature’s Way Sambucus Original Syrup has a specific serving size that is determined by WHO is drinking it.
-(The serving size is different for a child and an adult, for instance.)
-Take the juices and simple syrup and pour them into the pitcher, and let your guests add their own Nature’s Way Sambucus Original Syrup once they pour their glass.
+- Serve in a pitcher or punch bowl for a crowd… but don’t add the elderberry syrup: Nature’s Way Sambucus Original Syrup has a specific serving size that is determined by WHO is drinking it.
+(The serving size is different for a child and an adult.)
+Combine the juices and simple syrup in a large pitcher.
+Let your guests add their own elderberry syrup after they pour their glass if they so choose.

 - Cut the garnishes in advance, and drizzle them with lemon juice so they don’t brown.
-This drink looks so lovely with the paper thin slices of apple and pear, but both fruits brown quickly.
-Drizzle lemon juice on them after slicing so they don’t oxidize (the thing that causes the browning), and let ‘em hang out until it’s time.
+This drink looks so lovely with the thin apple slices and pear, but both fruits brown quickly.
+Drizzle lemon juice on them after slicing so they don’t oxidize, and let ‘em hang out.

 Frequently Asked Questions